 - Remove the pork to a cutting board, and shred with two forks.

 - Preheat the broiler.
-Broil the meat for 3 minutes.
-Using tongs, turn the meat over and spoon about ¼ cup of the juices from the slow cooker over the meat.
+Broil the meat on a rimmed baking sheet for 3 minutes.
+Using tongs, turn the meat over and spoon about ¼ cup of the juices from the Instant Pot over the meat.
 Broil another 3 to 4 minutes, or until the edges of the meat start to crisp up and turn brown.
 Remove from the oven and spoon another ¼ cup of the juices over the cooked pork.

 Freeze For Later: Follow Steps 1-3.
-Place the seasoned pork and remaining ingredients into a gallon-sized freezer bag or round freezer container.
+Place the onion/garlic mixture, seasoned pork, lime juice, orange juice, hot sauce into a gallon-sized freezer bag or round freezer container.
 Seal and freeze.
 Tip: Set the freezer bag in a bowl in the freezer for a few hours to help it freeze in the shape of the pressure cooker.